Cholianlll/Quant_Stock_2/update.md

 2022 0516 :
-debug for compound return
+1. debug for compound return

+e.g:
+{'stock_code': '603081.SH', 'date': datetime.date(2013, 12, 31), 'field': 'ebitda', 'value': None}

-the returning data is "nan" from wind,
+the returning data is "nan" from wind, we need transfer it into the None to be inserted into the Mysql database

+2. shrink the database to 65 rows, see the constituents_all

+3. change the date with "2022-05-16", the original date is "2017-05-01"